oddbird/oddsite/content/work/index.rst

       - 'Theaters, writers, and other artists'
   - title: 'We provide'
     data:
-      - Custom web software design and development
+      - 'Custom web software design and development'
-      - Web best-practice, code architecture, and team process development
+      - 'Web best-practice, code architecture, and team process development'
-      - Marketing and crowdfunding consultation
+      - 'Marketing and crowdfunding consultation'
-      - Content strategy and information architecture
+      - 'Content strategy and information architecture'
-      - User testing and continuous integration
+      - 'User testing and continuous integration'
-      - Responsive design and development
+      - 'Responsive design and development'
-      - User experience and interface design
+      - 'User experience and interface design'
-      - Automated, living style guides
+      - 'Automated, living style guides'
-      - Brand design and documentation
+      - 'Brand design and documentation'
 summary: |
   **Do you need help developing a web application?**
   We provide extensive experience in *product development*,